 Did you know that worries are like tomatoes?
 No, you can’t eat them, but you can make them grow, simply by paying attention to them.
 If your worries have grown so big that they bother you almost every day, this book is for you.

-What to Do When You Worry Too Much is an interactive self-help book designed to guide 6 – 12 year olds and their parents through the cognitive-behavioral techniques most often used in the treatment of generalized anxiety.
+What to Do When You Worry Too Much, 2nd edition, is an interactive self-help book designed to guide 6 – 12 year olds and their parents through the cognitive-behavioral techniques most often used in the treatment of generalized anxiety.
 Metaphors and humorous illustrations make difficult concepts easy to understand, while prompts to draw and write help children to master new skills related to reducing anxiety.
 Read more.

 What To Do When Your Brain Gets Stuck: A Kid’s Guide to Overcoming OCD